Small business spotlight: Ghost stories with the Worthington Inn

 Additionally, the building is old and it's not without its creaks and groans.
 A door that swings open by itself or a glass that falls off a shelf may be the work of a ghost – or just an old, uneven foundation.

 I, personally, am unsure if the building is haunted.
-While I do occasionally feel uneasy when I’m alone in the building, I can’t tell if its actually something supernatural or my mind is playing tricks on itself because I’m closing up an old building at midnight.
+While I do occasionally feel uneasy when I’m alone in the building, I can’t tell if it's actually something supernatural or my mind is playing tricks on itself because I’m closing up an old building at midnight.

-Has The Worthington Inn's haunted history been a boon to business?
+Has the Worthington Inn's haunted history been a boon to business?
 How so?

 The ghost stories add to the charm and unique character of the business.
 Once we tell guests the history of the building, inevitably, someone always asks if it's haunted.
 Every Halloween season, we get calls and inquiries about whether we have ghosts.
 Recently, we’ve capitalized on people’s enthusiasm for the spooky holiday by hosting Halloween dinners in collaboration with the Worthington Historical Society.

-Any exciting Halloween events coming up for The Worthington Inn?
+Any exciting Halloween events coming up for the Worthington Inn?

-We’ll host our fourth annual Candle-Lit Halloween Nights on October 25, 26, and 27, where guests can dine by candlelight and listen to spooky stories and legends about The Worthington Inn and old Worthington.
+We’ll host our fourth annual Candle-Lit Halloween Nights on October 25, 26, and 27, where guests can dine by candlelight and listen to spooky stories and legends about the Worthington Inn and old Worthington.
 It’s a phantasmical evening that gets you in the mood for all things Halloween.

-Any advice for small-business owners on how to appease ghosts that share their space?
+Any advice for small business owners on how to appease ghosts that share their space?

 If we are indeed a haunted business, we have very respectful ghosts because we’ve never had an issue.
 I feel that as long as we continue to maintain the integrity of their beloved Worthington Inn, we’ll all get along just fine!